 Types of devices

-Three different methods of needle placement can be used for intraosseous access:
+Various methods of needle placement can be used for intraosseous access:

 - Manually inserted needles are hollow steel needles with removable trocars that prevent bone fragments from plugging the needles during insertion.
 The steel manual needles are limited by the difficulty accessing dense adult bone.